Open-Scholarship-Strategy/site/index.md

 * Universities and research funders are in a position to adopt new practices in hiring, promotion, and tenure, and in particular control how Open Scholarship feeds in to this.
 Rewarding openness at this level is a key driver in the increased adoption of open practices.

 * Scholarly communication is a rapidly evolving landscape.
 There is a huge scope for systematic training and education in this domain, which could be adopted by research institutes.
 A huge global network of experts already exists with this professional capacity, but funding of such networks would be critical for any sort of sustainability.
-Platforms, communities and technologies exist today that can support this movement.
+Platforms, communities and technologies already exist today that can support this movement.

 * Overall, there is a great opportunity now available to harmonise the scholarly communication policy landscape to simplify compliance for researchers.
 This would need to avoid license proliferation, with many one-off licences that may not be mutually compatible, and require too much work to interpret.
 Open source "solved" this with OSI-approved licenses, and MIT/BSD/GPL emerged as most common licenses with clearly understood mutual compatibility.
 The equivalent here for article and data licenses would be something equivalent to CC BY.